 Regular, on-going teacher assessments provide class-teachers and support staff with day-to-day successes and next steps.
-NTS assessments are completed termly, at the appropriate level for the child, and the data gathered is used to plan next steps.
+NTS assessments are completed twice each year, at the appropriate level for the child, and the data gathered is used to plan next steps.
 Pscales and PIVATs are currently used to show even smaller steps of progress for children that are working at 'pre-key stage' levels.
 This may be due to medical issues or severe learning needs.
 Formal assessments take place each term and may be in the form of tests.
 Test information is always used alongside teacher assessment to give an overall view of each child's attainment and progress.
-SATs and Teacher assessment are gathered for year 2 and year 6.
+SATs and Teacher assessment are gathered for year 6.

 In-school tracking systems are used to identify children not making expected progress or that are working below national expectations.
 These children are discussed with the senior leadership team, including the SENCo, at termly pupil progress meetings and may receive additional interventions.
 This information then will inform the next intervention map.
-Each intervention will carry out a baseline assessment and a final assessment to ensure progression and success.
-This information will be shared with children and parents at least termly as part of the Individual Learning Plan review.
-Further meetings may be requested by parents, class teachers or the SENCo.
+Each intervention use current assessments as a baseline and future assessments will ensure progression and success.
+Some interventions have specific, standalone assessments.
+This information will be shared with parents at least termly as